 5 Reasons Why Experiences Make Better Gifts Than Physical Objects

-It’s logical to think that a permanent or long-lasting fixture in our lives will provide ongoing happiness, compared to a one-off experience that quickly fades into the past – “A trip to the Philippines would be great, sure, but a new TV will serve us for years to come!”
+It’s logical to think that a permanent or long-lasting fixture in our lives will provide ongoing happiness, compared to a one-off experience that quickly fades into the past – “A unique experience would be great, sure, but a new TV will serve us for years to come!”

 In fact, it’s the other way around.
-As humans, we tend to place higher value on experiential purchases than physical objects, and here is why:
+As humans, we tend to place higher value to experiences than physical objects, and here is why:

 1. Experiences Result in Longer-Lasting Happiness than Material Possessions